arkivanov/MVIKotlin/docs/store.md

 To speed up the creation of new Stores, you can use the following [IDEA Live Templates](https://github.com/arkivanov/MVIKotlin/blob/master/docs/assets/live-templates.zip).
 Download the archive and use the [guide](https://www.jetbrains.com/help/idea/sharing-live-templates.html#import) to import live templates into your IDE.
 You may need to restart the IDE after import.

+> ⚠️ Safari browser may [automatically unzip download archives](https://apple.stackexchange.com/questions/961/how-to-stop-safari-from-unzipping-files-after-download), make sure that you import a zip file and not a folder.

 #### Usage

 Create a new Kotlin file and type one of the following abbreviations: